bahramali/NFTMonitoring/README.md

 are discarded before being stored.

 Both the temperature chart and the historical bands chart show the data for the selected time range.
-They refresh automatically as new readings arrive, but you still need to press **Apply** after changing the filters to update the view.

-You can inspect past readings by selecting a time range with the "Historical Bands" controls in the dashboard.
-After choosing start and end times, press **Apply** to render a line chart of all bands for that period.
-New readings automatically extend the chart while the selected range is active.
-You can also specify minimum and maximum PPFD values to adjust the chart's Y axis and zoom in on particular intensity ranges.
+You can inspect past readings by selecting one of the preset periods in the "Historical Bands" dropdown.
+Options include 6 h, 12 h, 24 h, 3 days, 7 days and 1 month.
+Selecting a period freezes the window so it does not keep advancing as new readings arrive.
+The start and end timestamps of the chosen range are shown below the dropdown.